FlyingGoatFX/Exp-Light-Calculator/README.md

 - \>= 8.8 MB available storage space.

 Start by downloading the .EXE.  (or compile from the source code .cs and .csproj files in something like Visual Studio.)
-Run LightCalc_Field.exe and ensure window and/or font is sized such that dimensions are >= 92x17.
+Run the .EXE and ensure window and/or font is sized such that dimensions are >= 92x17.
 Use only with monospace fonts.
 Uses CP437 character set.
 Can be run as usual double-click or, better, from Powershell/CMD terminal.

 ### INTERFACE
 If window/font size is sufficient, you can strike any key to clear the TITLE PAGE and enter the MAIN MENU.
 Here, you can type and enter a letter corresponding to an action or parameter you'd like to enter or edit.
 An EDIT MENU should descend that prompts for units, then a value.
 When prompted for units or exposure parameter, a different letter from the main menu can be entered instead to hop between different parameters or actions.
 Attempting the same from the input field for a value will return invalid and won't allow escape until a numerical value is entered.